ClickDino/ClickDino/README.md

 ---

+<p align="center">At this stage, I want to work as a Junior QA Engineer.
-<p align="center">I'm a beginner web developer.
-My journey in IT began at LoftSchool, where I took a large course on front-end development.
-After completing the course in February 2023, there was a period where I tried myself in many directions, tried to study the C language, Python, tried my hand at data science, but most of all I was hooked on web development!
-Since October 2023, I have been studying web development on my own.</p>
+My journey in IT began at LoftSchool, where I completed an extensive course in front-end development.
+After completing the course in February 2023, I had to leave further education and devote myself entirely to my family.
+In 2025, I decided to study testing and successfully completed the Yandex.Practicum course for the position of Junior QA Engineer.
+I am now actively looking for a job where I can develop my skills and contribute to the team.</p>

 * 🌍  I'm based in Russia, Moscow
 * 🖥️  See my portfolio at [My Portfolio](http://clickdino.github.io/portfolio/)